Are you thinking of visiting Disneyland while you are pregnant?

 - Disney’s Enchanted Tiki Room

-You can see that’s a pretty big list of what is perfectly fine to experience in Disneyland pregnant.
+You can see that’s a pretty big list of what is perfectly fine to experience for Disneyland pregnant moms.

 Mr. Toad’s Wild Ride, Pinnochio’s Daring Adventure, and Snow White’s Enchanted Wish are all rides that you may want to skip as well.
 They are all the traditional Disneyland dark rides that have some small bumps and twists and turns.

-These rides also have lap bars which may make the ride very uncomfortable, depending upon the size of your baby bump!
+These rides also have lap bars which may make the ride very uncomfortable, depending on the size of your baby bump!

 Astro Orbiters is another one that you have to be cautious about.
 Certainly don’t ride if you have nausea as this one spins and flies at a slightly worrying angle.
 The ride vehicle is a bit difficult to get into as well.
 And the line can be very long.